Suspence00/ffxivabilitityguessinggame/README.md

 - **Dynamic Job Selection**: Choose specific jobs or use preset buttons to quickly select all DPS, Tanks, or Healers.
 - **Lives and Healing**: Manage your lives strategically, and earn extra lives for every 5 correct answers.
 - **High Score Tracking**: Your highest score is saved locally, so you can keep challenging yourself to beat it.
+- **Clear Selection**: Easily clear all selected jobs with the "Clear Selected Jobs" button.
+- **Random Job Selection**: Use the "Random Jobs" button to select a random set of jobs, excluding Blue Mage.

 ## Credit